mybonk/mybonk-wiki/INSTALLATION.md

   There are many ways to do this, the one detailed here focuses on people with little (but still *some*) technical knowledge.

-  These steps can be automated but the goal for now is to *understand* how it works.
+  These steps can be automated but the goal now is for you to *understand* hot it works.

 ### 1.1 The hardware

 There are many many platforms, physical (HW) or virtual (Virtual Machines, Cloud) to choose from, which is what NixOS was made for in the first place and this is great.
-A collection of hardware specific platform profiles to optimize settings for different hardware is even being maintained at [NixOS Hardware repository](https://github.com/NixOS/nixos-hardware/blob/master/README.md)
+A collection of hardware specific platform profiles to optimize settings for different hardware is even being maintained at [NixOS Hardware repository](https://github.com/NixOS/nixos-hardware/blob/master/README.md).

 The following steps focus on MY₿ONK console hardware platform only because it would be impossible to maintain and support all the possible combinations for a specific application domain: Each hardware has its own specs, some have additional features (BIOS capabilities, onboard encrypton, various kinds of storages and partition systems .etc...) or limitations (too little RAM or unreliable parts, weak power source, "moving parts", cooling issues, higher power consumption .etc...) making it unadvisable to install onto, or too difficult for an average person to setup and maintain; Even little things like bootable or not from USB stick can turn what should be a beautiful journey into hours of frustration tring to just make the thing boot until the next pitfall.